 Uxbridge: (calmly) My God sir, I've lost my leg.
 Wellington: My God sir, so you have.

 During Night at the Museum, Teddy Roosevelt gets cut in half by a wagon wheel.
-His response goes along the lines of "Well, that's unfortunate."
+His response goes along the lines of "Well, that's problematic."
 Justified, as he is a wax replica.

 In Wrongfully Accused, Hibbing Goodhue is shot several times by an assailant.
 His response: "Ouch."
 He then tries to get a Band-Aid while he continues to be shot.
 His final words are "Have you quite finished?"